mohflo/cs108-project-network-fuzzing/README.md

 An example config is included in the resource folder.

-For more information about each test type please visit the wiki page (Test Types)[https://github.com/mohflo/cs108-project-network-fuzzing/wiki/Test-Types].
+For more information about each test type please visit the wiki page [Test Types](https://github.com/mohflo/cs108-project-network-fuzzing/wiki/Test-Types).

 ## FAQ